cloudflare/cloudflare-docs/content/workers/examples/fetch-json.md

 ---
-order: 3
 type: example
 summary: Send a GET request and read in JSON from the response.
 Use to fetch external data.
 tags:
   - Originless
 pcx-content-type: configuration
+title: Fetch JSON
+weight: 4
+layout: example
 ---

 # Fetch JSON